sayederfanarefin/blood-bank-front-end/README.md

+#Blood Bank front end

+This project aims towards making a website to act as a blood bank.
+Connecting donors and receivers.

 ## Folder Structure

 You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by Webpack.<br>